bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 Our `storageClassName` is `ebs-sc`, with a `volumeSize` of `500Gi`.

-We get the genesis file for greenfield from the `url` stated under `genesisInit`.
-You have to change the `url` if a new genesis file is uploaded.
+If you are downloading a genesis file for greenfield, put that link in the `url` stated under `genesisInit`.
+Otherwise, defaults to copying the genesis.json from the `a-config/config` directory.

 The `podSecurityContext` and the `securityContext` used help to prevent any internal file system modifications as it prevent root user permissions.